D5148, 5148, 24148

 After calling Gateshead home for seven years 5147 - 5150 were allocated to Leeds Holbeck (55A) during September.

-Condition month uncertain (March?) but very ex-works: blue/yellow livery, two numbers on each bodyside (no 'D' prefix), BR emblems on each cabside, gangway doors present, shortened fuel & water tanks - both fitted with circular gauges, blanking plates fitted, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, headcode panels with non-standard sloping wings (both cabs), all valencing present.
+Condition month uncertain (March?) but very ex-works: blue/yellow livery, two numbers on each bodyside (no 'D' prefix), BR emblems on each cabside, gangway doors present, shortened fuel & water tanks - both fitted with circular gauges, blanking plates fitted, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, headcode panels with non-standard sloping wings (both cabs), all valencing present, engine exhaust located above engine room.

 D5148 was noted at Derby Works during March in blue livery with both headcode panels having the non-standard sloping wings (no horn receptacles).